AllowDeny0123/RickRollBot/README.md

 ```
 docker run -it -d -e token="*PLACE DISCORD BOT TOKEN HERE*" allowdeny/rickrollbot
 ```
 Bot should be able to enter VC and speak w/ voice activation.
-Also might need some special intents(not tested) If you not familiar with Discord bot development and etc.
+Also might need some special intents(not tested).
+If you not familiar with Discord bot development and etc.
 visit: https://discord.com/developers/docs/intro
 for more detailed info about bots and apps in Discord.